MahenM1988/Batch-Scripts/README.md

 ### faster copy option
 The faster copy option performs a backup of specified user folders (Desktop, Documents, Downloads, Pictures, and Videos) while temporarily suspending specified processes and logs the entire operation to a log file.

+You will need to compile these as .exe files.

+## A Word of Caution

+Please use these scripts responsibly and only with proper, legitimate access to the SOURCE.

+Please note that incorrect execution of batch scripts, especially with PowerShell, could irrevocably damage registries and corrupt your data.
+Exercise caution and responsibility.